gar1t/psycho/README.md

 ## Technical Goals

-- Small, focussed
+- Small, focused
 - Bug free
 - Reasonable performance
 - Trivial to embed
 - Support ecosystem of plugins/middleware
 - No external dependencies

-I'm not happy with the state of "small and focussed" in HTTP Erlang land.
+I'm not happy with the state of "small and focused" in HTTP Erlang land.
 I'd like something similar to Mochiweb that uses a more canonical interface.

 This is also an experiment to create a useful HTTP middleware interface in